Kids' willpower is no match for fast food and screens. Try this instead

 Learn to love what's good for you

-The great thing, Wood says is, parents can help kids fall in love with the healthier alternatives — to love salmon and bok choy at dinner, love playing outside with friends, or love working hard in school.
+The great thing, Wood says, is that parents can help kids fall in love with the healthier alternatives — to love salmon and bok choy at dinner, love playing outside with friends, or love working hard in school.

 "Your kids' choices are malleable, and it's really influenced in part by what they're exposed to," she says.
 "You can truly learn to like the things that are good for you."